alhajee/ckan/doc/api/legacy-api.rst

 ..
 Note::

- filter_by_openness and filter_by_downloadable were dropped from CKAN version 1.5 onwards.
+ filter_by_openness and filter_by_downloadable were dropped from FMLD version 1.5 onwards.

 ..
 Note::